KigenTech/se-assignment-2-introduction-to-software-engineering-KigenTech/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-Define Software Engineering:
+Define Software Engineering:-
+Software engineering is a systematic, disciplined, and quantifiable approach to the development, operation, and maintenance of software

 What is software engineering, and how does it differ from traditional programming?
-Software Development Life Cycle (SDLC):
+Software Development Life Cycle (SDLC):-
 Software engineering is a systematic, disciplined, and quantifiable approach to the development, operation, and maintenance of software while Traditional Programming primarily focuses on the coding aspect of software development, often without considering the larger picture of software lifecycle management.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
-Agile vs. Waterfall Models:
+Agile vs. Waterfall Models:-
 1. Planning:- The initial phase where the project’s goals, scope, objectives, resources, and timeline are defined.
 Feasibility studies are conducted to assess the viability of the project from technical, economic, and operational standpoints.

 2. Requirements Analysis -  In this phase, detailed requirements for the software are gathered and documented.
 This includes understanding what the software should do (functional requirements) and any constraints or specifications (non-functional requirements).

 3. Design -  The design phase transforms requirements into detailed specifications for building the software.
 This includes architectural design, interface design, database design, and module design.

 4. Implementation-  Developers write code to create the software according to the design specifications.
 This phase involves converting design documentation into actual software components.

 5. Testing -  The software is rigorously tested to identify and fix defects.
 This includes unit testing, integration testing, system testing, and user acceptance testing to ensure the software meets the specified requirements.

 6. Deployment -  The software is deployed to the production environment where it will be used by the end-users.
 This phase may involve installation, configuration, and initial user training.

 7. Maintenance-  Post-deployment, the software enters the maintenance phase where it is updated and improved.
 This includes fixing any issues that arise, making necessary updates, and adding new features as required.